implementation selection

 This study reaches the conclusion I have been pointing out for a long time on this site: there is a significant difference between software installation (with “technicians”) and software implementation (with “experts”) (see CRM, ERP, BI, and IT Investment — Where Do You Find the Business Benefit?).

 The Romanian study provides a meaningful definition between the two “goal posts” of software implementation methods and processes (see Software Engineering or Business Process Engineering?).
 The goal of a software installation is to move from one software system to another with a minimum of disruption.
-An implementation focuses on the business drivers and business goals through a of processes with the right software (paraphrased from Hurbean 2009, pg.
+An implementation focuses on the business drivers and business goals through a transformation of processes with the right software (paraphrased from Hurbean 2009, pg.
 2) and the right implementation partner.

 Key Implementation Success Factors that Apply to the Type of ERP or SAP Implementation Company or Partner